 This entry preserves a record of the adaptation of Indigenous vocabularies by European colonists, and it is worth emphasizing just how different this entry is from Richardson’s rather more conceited description of the Pataecus fronto.
-Rather than decontextualizing the fish from its place of origin, and assigning it a fanciful name, the name “tullibee” conveys a sense of why the fish was valued by the peoples of what is now north-western Canada.
+Rather than decontextualizing the fish from its place of origin and assigning it a fanciful name, the name “tullibee” conveys a sense of why the fish was valued by the peoples of what is now northwestern Canada.
 Tullibee, as Richardson notes, is a European corruption of the Cree word otōnapiy, which just means “white,” and, like poisson blanc, reminds us that the fish was largely prized for its flesh (Okimasis 172, 186; Wolvengrey 360).